nbassili/EvdoStats/README.md

 A Prolog application for exporting statistics about book from the Evdoxus site
 ==============================================================================

-- When you run the Program for the first time, you should run ?- init.
+(1) When you run the Program for the first time, you should run ?- init.

 This initializes the cache, downloading all course pages.

-- Each year, you should run
+(2) Each year, you should run
 ?- new_year.

 This incrementally caches the course pages of the new academic year.

-- When you want to see details and statistics for a book for a specific academic year:
+(3) When you want to see details and statistics for a book for a specific academic year:

 find_book(+BooksEvdoxusIDs,+AcademicYear,+Options).

-Provides statistics for a single or multiple books, i.e. at which Universities, Departments, Modules this book is distributed through Evdoxus, on-screen (optional) and stored at the file 'results.txt'.
+Provides statistics for a single or multiple books, i.e. at which Universities, Departments, Modules this book is distributed through Evdoxus, on-screen (optional) and stored at a file with name 'results-<<AcademicYear>>-<<BooksEvdoxusIDs>>.txt'.

 You provide either one Book ID in Evdoxus (no list), or a list of Books IDs.
 For a list of Books, statistics are aggregated for all books.